wsl-miami/peer-review-rewards/zk-review-core/README.md

-deployWhitelistPaymaster : Deployment script for WhitelistPaymaster contract deployPeerReviewGSN : Deployment script for PeerReviewGSN contract fund : Script to fund the paymaster to perform GSN transactions deployTokenSoulBound : Deployment script for TestCouldBoundToken contract SouldBoundDeploy : Deployment script for SouldBound contract
+deployWhitelistPaymaster : Deployment script for WhitelistPaymaster contract deployPeerReviewGSN : Deployment script for PeerReviewGSN contract fund : Script to fund the paymaster to perform GSN transactions deployTokenSoulBound : Deployment script for TestSoulBoundToken contract SoulBoundDeploy : Deployment script for SoulBound contract without GSN SoulBoundGSNDeploy : Deployment script for SoulBound contract with GSN

 ## Tests